abraham-ny/easygit/README.md

-# Easy Push
+# Easy Git

-Simple python CLI easy git push
+Python CLI to make it easier to work with Git

 ![](example.gif)